-The Governors Highway Safety Association reported that an estimated 3,441 pedestrians were killed in the first six months of 2021, up from 2,934 (17.3%) over the same period in 2020.
+The Governors Highway Safety Association reported that an estimated 3,434 pedestrians were struck and killed in the first six months of 2022, up (5%) from the year before, or 168 more deaths.
 Dangerous driving behaviors were a major factor contributing to the trend.